 Prices do not mechanistically flow from cost allocations.
 A decision must be made on the appropriate fixed and variable charges based on the cost allocations.
-Following stakeholder consultation, Vector set:
+Following stakeholder consultation, for the 2015 pricing year Vector set:

-- A Throughput Fee (TPF) of \$0.05/GJ across all standard consumers; and - A Capacity Reservation Fee (CRF) for each region.
+- A Throughput Fee (TPF) of \$0.06/GJ across all standard consumers; and - A Capacity Reservation Fee (CRF) for each region.